-2.3 Load Balancing by Sharing a Queue
+2.2 Load Balancing by Sharing a Queue

 A DDS DataReader has an ingress ReaderQueue that stores received samples.
-The DataReader can perform a take() operation to remove the data from the ReaderQueue, in which case a subsequent read/take will not see that sample.
+The DataReader can perform atake() operation to remove the data from the ReaderQueue, in which case a subsequent read/take will not see that sample.
 Two threads can read/take from the same DataReader to balance the load of processing samples from the queue.
 However, each DataReader has a different ReaderQueue; therefore, they are independent from each other.
 "Taking" from one DataReader does not affect the other DataReaders.

-Queuing Service provides a way to share a ReaderQueue (SharedReaderQueue) among DataReaders of the same Topic (see Figure 2.1) running in separate processes, possibly on different computers.
+Queuing Service provides a way to share a ReaderQueue (SharedReaderQueue) among DataReaders of the same Topic (see Figure 2.1: Load-Balancing Using Queuing Service on the facing page) running in separate processes, possibly on different computers.
 By sharing the same ReaderQueue, multiple DataReaders can collaborate, coordinate, and load-balance among each other.